hjr265/hjr265.me/content/blog/codemirror-lsp/index.md

 ) → Extension
 ```

-And, the drill here is pretty simple: Once the source function is called by CodeMirror (which happens when a the mouse cursor is hovering a bit of code), we send a request to the language server and wait for it to respond with any relevant documentations.
+The drill here is simple: Once the source function is called by CodeMirror (which happens when the mouse cursor is hovering a bit of code), send a request to the language server and wait for it to respond with relevant documentation.

 ``` js
 hoverTooltip((view, pos, side) => {